vmware-archive/tutorials/README.md

 Bitnami Tutorials
 -----------------
-Here you can find code related to Bitnami's tutorials
+Here you can find code related to Bitnami's tutorials.

 How to use
 ----------
-Each tutorial is identified by a keyword in order to don't  messing up with long directory names
+Each tutorial is identified by a keyword in order to avoid using long directory names.

-1. Clone this repository: `git clone https://github.com/bitnami/tutorials`
+1. Clone this repository: `git clone https://github.com/bitnami/tutorials`.
-2. Go to the directory where the code lives.
-See [README.md] to find out proper directory
+2. Navigate to the directory where the code lives.
+See [README.md] for the index.
-3. Finally, enter the directory as usual
+3. Follow the steps in the corresponding tutorial to use the code.

 Index of articles
 -----------------